eco-by-different/smarttar-star/README.md

 The archive format, manifest structure, block layout, verification logic, and extraction behavior remain compatible with STAR v1.2.

 ---

-Antivirus Notice (False Positives): The .exe binary is generated using PS2EXE, which some sensitive antivirus engines (like Windows Defender or Machine Learning models) may flags as a false positive.
+# Antivirus Notice (False Positives)

+The .exe binary is generated using PS2EXE, which some sensitive antivirus engines (like Windows Defender or Machine Learning models) may flag it as a false positive.
 The underlying script is 100% clean.
 If your system blocks the .exe, you can safely run the raw SmartTAR.ps1 script instead.

 ---